Greenland with Kids

 Getting To Greenland

-Despite its location fairly close to North America – we’ve flown over Greenland a hundred times going to and from Europe – it’s not overly easy to get to.
+Despite its location fairly close to North America – we’ve flown over it a hundred times going to and from Europe – visiting Greenland is not overly easy to do.
 There are a handful of flights to/from Reykjavik Keflavík, but the majority of flights are via Copenhagen.
 Our destination was Narsarsuaq, in Southern Greenland, which has a flight a day in the summer from Copenhagen.

 We flew from LA to Copenhagen via Frankfurt, met up with friends, went out to dinner, watched a World Cup game, spent the night, and then left our hotel (71 Nyhavn) at 9am for our 11:20am Air Greenland flight to Narsarsuaq.

 Four hours into our flight the pilot came on to tell us that because of low visibility we couldn’t land in Narsarsuaq.
 Instead, we would divert north to Kangerlussuaq.
 We landed and were given a hotel room for the night – conveniently right at the airport.
 Checking out things to do in Kangerlussuaq, we found a restaurant on a lake 5km from the hotel and decided to walk over.
 After a nice hike and an excellent dinner (at Restaurant Roklubben), we took a bus back to the hotel and went to sleep.